Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Results

 \subsubsection{Kaplan-Meier Adjusted ROC Curves}

-Uno's C statistics assessed how well the models rank pairs of patients in terms of log-risk scores.
-We also compared the models in terms of the AUC for their Kaplan-Meier-adjusted ROC curves.
-While both metrics assess risk stratification, AUC differs from Uno's C statistic in that it provides an assessment of how well the models separate the group of patients diagnosed by time $\tau$ from the group undiagnosed by time $\tau$, whereas Uno's C statistic describes how well pairs of patients are ranked.
-As in the prior section, we calculated AUC values using 5-fold cross validation to assess the models' performance when applied to data external to the training set.

-The models all produced AUC values similar to their Uno's C statistics, indicating similarly strong \textit{group-based} risk stratification (Figure~\ref{fig:CrossVal_AUC}).
+As in the prior section, we calculated AUC values using $5$-fold cross validation to assess the models' performance when applied to data external to the training set.
+The models all produced AUC values similar to their Uno's C statistics, indicating similarly strong \textit{group-based} risk stratification (Figure~\ref{fig:stackAUROC}).
 The ordering of models based on their AUC values also matched the ordering based on Uno's C statistics, with MRS performing best, PIN performing second best, and Langbehn and CAP nearly tied.